ISA-SRBP/esa-user-guide/README.md

 ### 4.3.3 CV API Exploration

-There are two cv functions you can use.
+There are two CV functions you can use.

 1. getObjLabel.py

 This is for use case 1.
 It will detect all the objects in the image and get the position of every object.
 Then crop the image according to the objects’ position and call Google Vision API again to get the labels for every object.
 This method will call API multiple times, so it may be time consuming sometimes.